10 Brussels Sprouts Recipes That’ll Make You Actually Crave Veggies

 Look, I get it.
 Brussels sprouts have a bad reputation.
-But these six recipes?
+But these ten recipes?
 They’re the kind that’ll have you fighting over the last crispy piece on the pan.

 I’m talking caramelized edges, flavor packed bites, and zero sad steamed veggie vibes.
 Whether you’re team bacon or team balsamic, there’s something here that’ll work for your table.